 We have a few members in Thunder Bay and, hopefully, we'll see a full-fledged Voyageur Trail Club there soon.

-Also along the North shore of Lake Superior, there is some interest in Marathon in starting a V. T. Club.
+Also along the North shore of Lake Superior, there is some interspare before nighters ... if veather

 A few members have joined from the Goulais Bay area, and perhaps we'll soon see a club born there also.